-Benedictine College annually awards more than \$23.8 million in student aid.
+Benedictine College annually awards more than \$48.4 million in student aid.
 Many students receive awards in areas such as academics, athletics, and extracurricular activities.
 The awards are renewable for four years, five years for students pursuing a degree in an approved five-year program (e.g., Engineering).
+Institution-based awards (funding provided by the institution) are available to students for the fall and spring terms only.
+Institution-based awards cannot be used toward summer tuition costs.